 The places you’ll visit

 After your arrival day, on day one from Marrakesh, we travel towards the desert which offers some stunning scenes as well as opportunities to stop and photograph the rural river valley communities.
 Our arrival in Ait Benhaddou sets up two days of exploring both the famous Ksar there and some village families.
 Then eastwards, and for days four and five we are based near the Gorges at Dades and Todra, where we’ll photograph rock formations and local families as well as nomad families.
 Our next location further on into the desert is the wonderful Ksar and the oasis of Elkhorbat.
 By day seven we’ve arrived at the colourful market of Rissini and the dunes in Merzouga where you have the chance of an overnight desert camp stay.
 Our last night before heading back to Marrakesh is at the Palmeraie of Skoura.

 Photography tours for your portfolio

-All the hotels on the tour are carefully selected for their unique style and traditional charms.
+All the hotels on tour are carefully selected for their unique style and traditional charms.
+Many guests have been surprised by the level of comfort.
 Wifi and air-conditioning are standard along the route and three have swimming pools.
-There’s no room sharing or supplement coming as a single person – you’ll have your own en-suite private bathroom.
+There’s no room sharing or supplement arriving as a single person – you’ll have your en-suite private bathroom.
 Couples are welcome and this is also a popular option.
 Evening dining is regional cuisine served in the hotels.
-Alcohol is available in some of the establishments but as we head towards the desert, the menus become more limited in choice and wine and beer unavailable.
+Alcohol is available in some of the establishments but as we head towards the desert, the menus become more limited in choice and wine and beer are less frequently available.
 All the hotels can cater for vegetarians and vegan diets.
-View our link here for choosing the right photography tour.
+View our link here to choose the right photography tour.